Frank Sinatra

 Frank Sinatra's parents

 Frank's mother worked as a nurse midwife and was a respected person in the city.
-She provided illegal abortion services to local women and had many acquaintances in various circles.
+She quietly provided abortion services to local women and knew people in all the right places.
 During Prohibition, she and her husband opened a tavern where they offered patrons bootleg alcohol and cigarettes.
-At the same time, Dolly had significant influence in the local Democratic Party circles and held a rather high position for a female immigrant.
+Dolly also wielded serious influence in Democratic Party circles – quite remarkable for an immigrant woman of her time.

-She simply didn't have time to raise her son.
+She simply had no time to raise her son.
 His father was also constantly busy, so the boy was under the care of his grandparents.
-They doted on their only grandchild, who nearly died during birth.
-The child was very large (about six kilograms).
-To help him be born, doctors had to use special forceps.
+They spoiled their only grandchild, who'd nearly died at birth.
+The baby was huge – about thirteen pounds.
+Doctors had to use forceps to deliver him.
 Frank was left with noticeable scars on his cheek and neck for life, and his eardrum was damaged, causing him to have poor hearing in his left ear.

 Frank Sinatra with his mom